artemy-bakulin/ipage/README.md

 **-sp** species

 Takes human, mouse.
+By default human.
 Should be specified if database's and expression's file use different accessions.
-Neede to correctly change between accessions.
+Needed to correctly change accessions.

 **-e_bins** expression bins